Minthos/Sendario/techtree.md

 It would be interesting to try game modes where players can fill different roles, from piloting various machines in multiplayer combat to directing strategy to exploring and questing.

-I don't want to add too much complexity but it should be feasible to implement different game types by varying the resource amounts and time needed to build various things and the distance between player starting locations.
+I don't want to add too much complexity\* but it should be feasible to implement different game types by varying the resource amounts and time needed to build various things and the distance between player starting locations. (\*: but I will. r.i.p.)

 In a fast-research game with starting locations on different planets the game gets interesting when the gaslight drive is unlocked and until then it's about building up industry (econ + tech).